 “We’re thrilled that ONC can exercise its ocean innovation muscles to fill this gap in technology,” says Kate Moran, president and CEO of ONC.
 “This app has the potential to greatly increase the volume of ocean data essential for responsible ocean management.”

 The app sits on a tablet or smart phone and collects data any place at any time, which the operator transfers via Wi-Fi to Oceans 2.0.
-The include active and retired fishermen, vessel operators from Vancouver Island University, and other local mariners.
+The citizen scientists include active and retired fishermen, vessel operators from Vancouver Island University, and other local mariners.

 As part of the US-Canada Salish Sea Marine Survival Project, the PSF is leading Canadian efforts in the Strait of Georgia to understand the causes of declines in coho and chinook salmon.
 It has rigged nine small privately owned boats with Wi-Fi enabled instruments to continuously measure water variables such as temperature salinity and oxygen content throughout the Strait of Georgia and Juan de Fuca Strait.